-Johnson Memorial Gardens does not engage in any of these practices.
+Johnson Memorial Gardens and Johnson Brown-Service Funeral Homes do not engage in any of these practices.

-These cemeteries penalize you or charge you an "inspection fee", which is basically a way of inflating prices to stop you from purchasing a vault or monument from a locally owned company.
-After 31 years in the funeral and cemetery industry, I have yet to have someone clearly explain to me what a vault inspection fee is in a cemetery.
+These cemeteries and funeral homes penalize you or charge you an "inspection fee", which is basically a way of inflating prices to stop you from purchasing a vault or monument from a locally owned company.
+After 34 years in the funeral and cemetery industry, I have yet to have someone clearly explain to me what a vault inspection fee is in a cemetery that is believable.
 What is involved in this "inspection" and who is qualified to make this "inspection"?
 Valid questions in my opinion.
 However, it is not about inspecting a vault or monument.
 It is about punitive charges imposed on you for not buying the vault or monument from the cemetery.
-It is a "ruse" or "trick" for the cemetery to make more money.
-Always speak to one of our directors at Johnson Brown-Service Funeral Home or Johnson Memorial Gardens to understand your rights.
+It is a "ruse" or "trick" for the funeral home or cemetery to make more money.
+Always speak to one of our directors at Johnson Brown-Service Funeral Home or Johnson Memorial Gardens to understand what is standard.

 In summary, carefully choose a cemetery before buying a final resting place for your family.
 Always call the professionals at Johnson Brown-Service Funeral Homes and Johnson Memorial Gardens if you need guidance.
 (334)768-2141

 You are welcome to call us any time of the day, any day of the week, for immediate assistance.
 Or, visit our funeral home in person at your convenience.